-This position will provide general day-to-day and operational assistance and support to the Senior Vice President, Retail operations (SVP).
+This position will provide general day-to-day and administrative assistance and support to the Senior Vice President, Retail (SVP).
 The incumbent will assist and support all retail program, plans and initiatives as proposed by the SVP of retail operations.
 In this capacity, the incumbent will ensure communications flows and coordination is maintained across departments and to all retail stores.
 A key function of this role is supporting documents management including updating and roll-out of documents and communiques relating to retail policies, standards and procedures.

 Duties and responsibilities